nekisse-lee/intellij_maven_javastudy/webmvc/src/main/webapp/resources/plugins/datatables/extensions/AutoFill/Readme.txt

 # AutoFill

-AutoFill gives an Excel like option to a DataTable to click and drag over multiple cells, filling in information over the selected cells and incrementing numbers as needed.
+AutoFill gives an Excel like options to a DataTable to click and drag over multiple cells, filling in information over the selected cells and incrementing numbers as needed.
 Key features include:

 * Click and drag cell content insertion
 * Automatic incrementing of numeric information